opengeospatial/ets-cdb10/src/site/markdown/how_to_team_engine.md

 </config>
 ```

-(If you have other test suites you want to enable, then they also need to be included in this XML file.)
+(If you have other test suites you want to enable, then they also need to be included in this XML file by placing them as an additional `/config/scripts/organisation/standard` element i.e. there should be only one organisation in the script)

 Next make sure Tomcat has read access to `TE_BASE`.
 On Linux/UNIX you can make `TE_BASE` readable by all users.